Filmsite Movie Review

 The Matrix (1999) is a kinetic, action-oriented, dystopian science-fiction virtual reality film that came from the directorial-writing team of the Wachowski Brothers.
 Their ambitious and inventive virtual-reality flick was their second feature film following the lesbian-tinged gangster film Bound (1996).

 The popular, imaginative, visually-stunning film made reference to prototypical elements of the 21st century high-tech culture, such as hacking and virtual reality.
-It helped to illustrate what the future would become of futuristic sci-fi action films with slick and smart plots, and jaw-dropping action.
+It helped to illustrate what would become of futuristic sci-fi action films with slick and smart plots, and jaw-dropping action.

 The highly-successful, profound, nightmarish and influential film postulated a future (in the year 2199) involving an intriguing virtual world in which reality was redefined as a computer simulation.
 Life on Earth was covered over by the Matrix - a completely-simulated reality or facade since the actual Earth was scorched.